 Around the Island

-There is so much to experience in Barbados.
-Enjoy deep-sea fishing for mahi-mahi, barracuda & tuna during the game season from January to April; surf the swells of the South and East Coasts; or take to the water on a catamaran cruise.
-Diving is excellent throughout the year, with abundant marine life, perfect summer conditions & visibility ranging between 40–70°F.
+There is much to explore here: Enjoy deep-sea fishing for mahi-mahi, barracuda & tuna during the game season from January to April; surf the South-East Coast; go on a catamaran cruise or dive - diving is excellent throughout the year, with abundant marine life & visibility ranging from 40 to 70°F.

-For sports enthusiasts, cricket training is available at a superb facility run by Bajan national and former county cricketer Franklyn Stephenson, while three world-class golf courses lie within easy reach of Cobblers Cove.
+Cricketer & golfers might enjoy the cricket training at a superb facility run by Bajan national & former county cricketer Franklyn Stephenson, while three world-class golf courses lie within easy reach of us.

-The island’s polo season runs from January to May & horse racing takes place at the historic Barbados Turf Club, established in 1905 with around 25 race meetings each year at the Garrison Savannah.
-Barbados also hosts world-class cricket at the iconic Kensington Oval in Bridgetown.
+Spectator sports include polo, racing & cricket: The polo season runs from January to May & horse racing takes place at the historic Barbados Turf Club, established in 1905 with around 25 race meetings each year at the Garrison Savannah.
+Barbados also hosts world-class cricket at the Kensington Oval in Bridgetown.

-Beyond sport, you might explore the island’s many rum shacks, tour its spectacular tropical gardens, venture into the wild highlands & along the rugged East Coast, visit a rum distillery, or join a fascinating guided heritage tour led by the Barbados National Trust.
+Or you can explore the island’s many rum shacks, tour its spectacular tropical gardens, hike through the highlands & along the rugged East Coast, visit a rum distillery, or join a guided heritage tour led by the Barbados National Trust.

 AROUND THE ISLAND